thefrontside/microstates/README.md

 //> true
 ```

 > *Pro tip* Remember, Microstate transitions always return a Microstate.
 This is true both inside and outside the transition function.
-Using this convention to allow composition to reach crazy levels of complexity.
+Using this convention can allow composition to reach crazy levels of complexity.

 Let's use a `Boolean` in another type and see what happens.